Mathorga/behema/README.md

 In the following plots, you can see numerical inputs on the y-coordinate (premapped to a [0.0,1.0] domain) and time on the x-coordinate.
 White means there's a spike, while black means no spike.

-Inputs are always normalized to a [0.0,1.0] range for input mapping to work intuitively.

 <table>
     <tr>
         <td>pulse_window</td>